Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - Lab tests, including blood sugar levels, thyroid function, and eye exams, may be performed while you use Norditropin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Norditropin with caution in the ELDERLY; they may be more sensitive to its effects.

 - Norditropin may have benzyl alcohol in it.
 Do not use medicine that contains benzyl alcohol in NEWBORNS or INFANTS.
 It may cause serious and sometimes fatal nervous system problems and other side effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Norditropin while you are pregnant.
 It is not known if Norditropin is found in breast milk.
 If you are or will be breast-feeding while you use Norditropin, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Bone pain; headache; increased sweating; mild flu-like symptoms; mild swelling (eg, of the hands or feet); muscle or joint pain; prickling sensation of the skin; redness or itching at the injection site.
+Back pain; headache; increased sweating; mild flu-like symptoms; mild swelling (eg, of the hands or feet); muscle or joint pain; redness or itching at the injection site.